aosabook/500lines/contingent/contingent.markdown

 It worked!
-From the output, we can see that our transform substituted the docuent titles for the directives in our source docuents, indicating that Contingent was able to discover the connections between the various tasks needed to build our documents.
+From the output, we can see that our transform substituted the document titles for the directives in our source documents, indicating that Contingent was able to discover the connections between the various tasks needed to build our documents.